Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Modifying HomeController:

 Next, modify the Home Controller class as shown below.
 Here, we remove the existing code and add one action method, i.e., Details.
-As part of this method, we are creating three ViewData objects to store the Title, Header, and Student data.
+As part of this method, we create three ViewData objects to store the Title, Header, and Student data.
 Here, Title, Header, and Student are the keys of the ViewData Dictionary Object.

 using Microsoft.AspNetCore.Mvc; using FirstCoreMVCWebApplication.Models; namespace FirstCoreMVCWebApplication.Controllers { public class HomeController : Controller { public ViewResult Details() { //String string Data ViewData["Title"] = "Student Details Page"; ViewData["Header"] = "Student Details"; Student student = new Student() { StudentId = 101, Name = "James", Branch = "CSE", Section = "A", Gender = "Male" }; //storing Student Data ViewData["Student"] = student; return View(); } } }